spolischook/travis-nginx-test/README.md

 tool/console repository:update
 ```

-*Note:* please pay attention to command output, if conflict will occure during subtree merge you'll need to resolve it
+*Note:* please pay attention to command output, if conflict will occur during subtree merge you'll need to resolve it
 and run command again.
 If you notice *Working tree has modifications.
 Cannot add.* in the output, it indicates that
-you either have local changes that should be commited or conflict occured during merge and it should be resolved.
+you either have local changes that should be committed or conflict occurred during merge and it should be resolved.

 ### Merge changes to the original repository